jon-jacky/Piety/scripts/README.md

 - **piety**: Runs the Piety scheduler on a single console session (task) with three jobs: the *pysh* shell, the *ed* line editor, and the *edd* display editor.
-Demonstrates different techniques for naming, invoking, exiting, editing jobs.
+Also creates (but does not start) two file writer tasks.
+Demonstrates different techniques for naming, invoking, exiting, editing jobs and tasks.

 - **piety.no_defaults**: Similar to  *piety* script, except it uses different syntax to define jobs, with no default arguments.
+Does not create file writer tasks (but they are easy to create "by hand" in the pysh shell).

 - **session**: Similar to *piety* script, except it runs just the console session and its three jobs without the Piety scheduler.